Cryptocurrency firm Coinbase acquires Xapo institutional custody service, a service best known for storing Bitcoins in a vault under a Swiss mountain.

 The deal has been ongoing since May, but sensitivities surrounding this deal — such as the transferring of customer assets and ownership of Xapo’s vaults — have delayed the process, according to Jeff John Roberts at Fortune.

-New acquisition puts Coinbase Custody’s AUC at $7 billion
+New Acquisition Puts Coinbase Custody’s AUC at $7 Billion

 In the meantime, in the United Kingdom, Coinbase is facing serious issues with its banking partner.
-On Wednesday, AtoZMarkets reported that the U.K.-based banking giant Barclays has ended its banking ties with the exchange, and in the process lost its access to Faster Payments Scheme (FPS) for fiat settlements.
+On Wednesday, AtoZMarkets reported that the U.K.-based banking giant Barclays had ended its banking ties with the exchange, and in the process lost its access to Faster Payments Scheme (FPS) for fiat settlements.

 Think we missed something?
 Let us know in the comments section below.